+'''

+The student will:

+'''

-- 1. Work with an IDE to create, edit, compile, run and debug programs - 2.
-Analyze the various steps in program development. - 3.
-Develop programs to solve basic problems by understanding basic concepts in C like operators, control statements etc. - 4.
-Develop modular, reusable and readable C Programs using the concepts like functions, arrays etc. - 5.
-Write programs using the Dynamic Memory Allocation concept, files
+1. Work with an IDE to create, edit, compile, run and debug programs

+2. Analyse the various steps in program development.

+3. Develop programs to solve basic problems by understanding basic concepts in C like operators, control statements etc.

-1. SIMPLE NUMERIC PROBLEMS:
+4. Develop modular, reusable, and readable C Programs using the concepts like functions, arrays etc.

+5. Write programs using the Dynamic Memory Allocation concept, files b) Write a program to read marks from keyboard and your program should display equivalent grade according to following table(if else ladder)

+Lab Experiments:

-- a) Write a program for find the max and min from the three numbers. - b) Write the program for the simple, compound interest. - c) Write program that declares Class awarded for a given percentage of marks, where mark<40%= Failed, 40% to <60% = Second class, 60% to <70%=First class, >=70% = Distinction.
-Read percentage from standard input.
+1. a) Write a program for find the max and min from the three numbers.

-2. EXPRESSION EVALUATION:
+Marks Grade

+100 - 80 Distinction

+79 - 60 First Class

+59 - 40 Second Class

+< 40 Fail

+-

-- a) Write a C program, which takes two integer operands and one operator from the user, performs the operation and then prints the result.
-(Consider the operators +,-,, /, % and use Switch Statement) - b) Write a program that finds if a given number is a prime number A Fibonacci sequence is defined as follows: the first and second terms in the sequence are 0 and 1.
-Subsequent terms are found by adding the preceding two terms in the sequence.
-Write a C program to generate the first n terms of the sequence.
+2. Write a C program, which takes two integer operands and one operator from the user, performs the operation, and then prints the result.
+(Consider the operators +,-,,/,% and use Switch Statement)

+3. Write a program that finds if a given number is a prime number

+4. Write a C program to generate the first n terms of the sequence